 Using Baby Carriers and Slings Safely

-Baby carriers - can be used for around nine months or until your baby has learnt to sit up or is too heavy for you to carry like this any more.
-For newborn babies, front carriers are very popular and, for older babies, there are models that face outwards.
-The carriers consist of two shoulder straps, which support a deep fabric seat and there's a padded headrest.
-It's nice and cosy for your baby and ensures he's always close to you.
-As an added bonus, carriers have safety restraints, so there's a bit more reassurance over the safety of your baby.
+The carriers consist of two shoulder straps, which support a deep fabric seat and there’s a padded headrest.
+It’s nice and cosy for your baby and ensures he’s always close to you.
+Carriers also have safety restraints, so there’s a bit more reassurance over the safety of your baby.

 Carrier safety points:

 Slings are constructed from a wide piece of fabric that is worn across the torso and supported by a single shoulder strap.
-Women who are breastfeeding often use slings, as it's nice and loose and allows easy and discrete feeding.
-However, slings can be bulky and a bit cumbersome and having support on only one shoulder may make carrying heavier babies difficult.
+Women who are breastfeeding often use slings, as it’s nice and loose and allows easy and discrete feeding.
+However, slings can be bulky and a bit cumbersome, and having support on only one shoulder may make carrying heavier babies difficult.

 Sling safety points: